-Picky eating is actually a useful survival strategy that kept us alive since we were all hunter-gatherers.
-For many thousands of years, we travelled in small tribes from one new place to another.
-If we ate every plant along the way – we wouldn’t be here.
-Children that were too adventurous (not picky enough), would poison themselves on any of those many plants that were trying to kill us.
+When you are identifying strategies to deal with extreme food selectivity in autism, it is important first to identify the causes of food selectivity in autism.
+Picky eating is a useful survival strategy that kept us alive since we were all hunter-gatherers.
+For many thousands of years, we traveled in small tribes from one new place to another.
+If we ate every plant along the way–we wouldn’t be here.
+Children that were too adventurous (not picky enough) would poison themselves on any of those many plants that were trying to kill us.
 Their genes never made it this far.

 We can see here that there was motivation to at least be conservative about food, if not downright picky.
 Therefore, picky eating is likely in children – not unlikely.
-William G. Wilkoff, M.D. called this natural conservatism “neophobia,” referring to children’s natural distrust of new foods: “Picky eating is a behavior that almost every small child will exhibit some time before he turns six… In most cases picky eating will begin around age one… There are many children who will eat well most of the time and then, often inexplicably, will become very choosy for a few weeks or months…picky eating is a very common behavior among small children.”
+William G. Wilkoff, MD, called this natural conservatism “neophobia,” referring to children’s natural distrust of new foods: “Picky eating is a behavior that almost every small child will exhibit some time before he turns six… In most cases, picky eating will begin around age one.
+Some children will eat well most of the time and then, often inexplicably, will become very choosy for a few weeks or months…picky eating is a very common behavior among small children.”
 He goes on to add, “Children are by nature wary of new things, including food.
 This ‘neophobia’ usually diminishes with age, but some adults continue to be unadventurous eaters…”

 What Can You Do About Picky Eating?

-- Don’t Pressure: If there were a ‘Golden Rule’ for eating it would be, “The family should enjoy their meals together.”
-In order to make that work, you try to avoid power struggles at the dinner table over what or how much a person eats.
+If there were a ‘Golden Rule’ for eating it would be, “The family should enjoy their meals together.”
+To make that work, you try to avoid power struggles at the dinner table over what or how much a person eats.
 You have to make sure that (bottom line):

 - There are enough chances to eat